Ashurek85/ExcelProcessor/README.md

 # ExcelProcessor

-Wrapper over OpenXML for easy use.
+Wrapper over *OpenXML* for easy use.
 No paid license required.
-It offers the functionality to read and generate Excel files.
+It offers the functionality to read and generate *Excel* files.

 ## Positioning
-Position and movement through Excel is done through two abstractions:
+Position and movement through *Excel* is done through two abstractions:
-- ICellReference.
+- *ICellReference*.
 It defines a position: row and column
-- IRowCursor.
+- *IRowCurso*r.
 Cursor with the ability to change cell reference position.
 The first position is marked as origin
-  - NextColumn(): It allows to move to the next column
+  - *NextColumn()*: It allows to move to the next column
-  - NextRowFromOrigin(): It allows positioning in the next row and origin column
+  - *NextRowFromOrigin()*: It allows positioning in the next row and origin column

 ## Write operations
 Steps:
-1. Create a instance of ExcelGenerator.
-It has methods to generate an instance of IExcelWriterEngine from:
+1. Create a instance of *ExcelGenerator*.
+It has methods to generate an instance of *IExcelWriterEngine* from:
-   - Excel Template file
+   - *Excel* Template file
-   - Byte array that represents a Excel file
+   - Byte array that represents a *Excel* file
    - Empty file

-2. Define Excel styles.
-You need a class that inherits from ExcelStyles.
-The objective is the definition of styles (InjectStyle method).
+2. Define *Excel* styles.
+You need a class that inherits from *ExcelStyles*.
+The objective is the definition of styles (*InjectStyle* method).
    Methods are available to:
    - Inyect fill, border and fonts
    - Generate solid fill with full border, it can be customized.

-3. Use IExcelWriterEngine to perform operations and get Excel file as byte array (Create method) or save it to disk (CreateAndSave method).
+3. Use *IExcelWriterEngine* to perform operations and get Excel file as byte array (*Create* method) or save it to disk (*CreateAndSave* method).
 Two main parameters:
-   - TDataContext.
+   - *TDataContext*.
 Data context.
-It will contain the data that you want to write in Excel
+It will contain the data that you want to write in *Excel*
-   - IExcelSheetBuilder<TDataContext>[].
-Each instance of IExcelSheetBuilder must contain:
+   - *IExcelSheetBuilder<TDataContext>[]*.
+Each instance of *IExcelSheetBuilder* must contain:
-     - SheetName: the name of the Excel sheet referenced.
+     - *SheetName*: the name of the *Excel* sheet referenced.
-     - Implementation of the Build method.
-The operations to be performed on the Excel sheet will be indicated.
+     - Implementation of the *Build* method.
+The operations to be performed on the *Excel* sheet will be indicated.

-4. Implement IExcelSheetBuilder.
+4. Implement *IExcelSheetBuilder*.
 Build method usually follows the following steps:
    - Initialize cursor in a cell
    - Perform operations in the cell: InsertValue, InsertFormula, InsertImage, Merge, SetRowHeight, etc
    - User cursor to move to another position: NextColumn or NextRowFromOrigin
    - Continue performing operations in a cell

-For further information, see the complete example: project ExcelProcessor.Examples.Writer
+For further information, see the complete example: project *ExcelProcessor.Examples.Writer*
 ```C#
 IExcelGenerator excelGenerator = new ExcelGenerator();
 using (IExcelWriterEngine writerEngine = excelGenerator.FromTemplate<ExampleExcelStyles>("Resources\\WriterTemplateExample.xlsx"))